DataValues/DataValues/README.md

 These PHP versions are supported:

-* PHP 5.5 or later, including PHP 7
-* HHVM 3.3 or later
+* PHP 7.2 or later

 ## Installation